 The second sonnet is written in pentameters.
 Here the poet moves into the autobiographical territory.
 The father is not the angry figure of the earlier poems, but Charles Merrill is an investor of the share market.
 According to Judith Moffet, the clear, sane and civilized voice of this sonnet attracts the reader’s attention.
 In this sonnet, Merrill registered the regret of a son whose father’s soul was obstructed by two consuming factors, sex and business.
 Time had been money for his father but when his father died at the age of seventy, money was not time.
 This means when you are earning money, you give all your time to earn money and there’s little time for your family, now when its time to die money cannot bring back the time and you eventually die leaving behind everything.

-This third sonnet of the poem is in free verse and opens out in a historical scene which is the backdrop of the break-up between his parents.
+This third sonnet of ‘The Broken Home’ is in free verse and opens out in a historical scene which is the backdrop of the break-up between his parents.
 Merrill makes use of the metaphor ‘on the rocks’ and we come to know that in it lies the colloquial truth about the many differences in a worldly marriage.
-In this sonnet Merrill says that in his childhood days, a famous act by some women was that they would accompany a man and then they would demand that they should give them the vote.
-But in return he would tell them adamantly that a woman’s place was only at home and they should go back to that.
+In this sonnet, Merrill says that in his childhood days, a famous act by some women was that they would accompany a man and then they would demand that they should give them the vote.
+But in return, he would tell them adamantly that a woman’s place was only at home and they should go back to that.
 In the last lines of this sonnet, Merrill says that this battle for equality between the opposite sexes has been going on for a long time.
 He sees his own parents’ divorce as a result of this battle between the male and female principles.

 The fourth sonnet is written in a rhymed tetrameter and moves from the archetypal world to the private world of childhood.
 In one of the interviews to the Paris Review’ Merrill recounted that the incident described in the fourth sonnet was the subject matter of a poem he wrote at the age of eight.
 In this sonnet, the poet goes back in his childhood memories again.
 He talks about the time when as a young child he was led by his dog to his mother’s bed-chamber.
 His mother was in bed and sleeping.
 But right at that moment she opened her eyes, got up and tried to grasp him.
 But the poet fled away in terror.
 We see that this sonnet is full of sexual images and mythical illusions, like his mother lying with her hair spread out (like Medusa).